okviz/okviz.github.io/_docs/smart-filter-pro/index.md

 title:              Smart Filter Pro
 published:          true
 date:               2021-11-15
-modified:           2022-01-08
+modified:           2022-01-16
 order:              /02
 ---

-Smart Filter Pro is a custom visual by OKVIZ that works like an advanced slicer in Power BI and allows you to filter on multiple data columns.
-It can be used in five different modes: Dropdown, Filter, Search, Hierarchical, and Observer.
+**Smart Filter Pro** is a custom visual by OKVIZ that works like an advanced slicer in Power BI and allows you to filter on multiple data columns.
+Smart Filter Pro provides several unique features and can be used in 5 different modes.

-Smart Filter Pro is the enhanced, paid version of Smart Filter.
-Smart Filter is available for free on marketplace.
-Smart Filter Pro offers all the features of Smart Filter along with additional ones:
-- Unlimited rows (the free version is limited to 30K rows)
-- Performance boost
-- Dropdown list customization
-- Additional tooltips
-- Bookmarks support
-- Themes support
-- Enhanced Observer mode
-- Filter mode
-- Search mode
-- Sync Slicers
-- Copy & paste
-- Autocomplete (like the browser’s address bar)
-- Hierarchy mode

-See all the new features here:

-<todo assign="daniele">Links to download and samples</todo>
+See an overview of Smart Filter Pro features below (or [download the report file](https://okviz.com/wp-content/okviz/smartFilterProByOKViz-tour-web.pbix) to try it with Power BI Desktop):

+<iframe class="embed" src="https://app.powerbi.com/view?r=eyJrIjoiMGJjN2RiNTUtMzFmZC00N2JhLTk3N2QtNzk1YzE1ODE1NmY2IiwidCI6ImY1NDViZDY2LTdjM2YtNDcyOS04NTFhLWI3Y2EzYWM5ZmI2ZSIsImMiOjh9" frameborder="0" allowfullscreen="true"></iframe>

+For more information and additional samples, [visit OKVIZ website](https://okviz.com/smart-filter-pro)